RiV-chain/vyatta-mesh/README.md

-# Yggdrasil for Ubiquiti EdgeOS / VyOS
+# RiV-mesh for Ubiquiti EdgeOS / VyOS

 ### Introduction

-This package provides yggdrasil support on supported Ubiquiti EdgeOS 2.x, VyOS 1.3 and potentially other Vyatta-based routers.
-It is integrated with the command line interface (CLI) allowing yggdrasil to be configured through the standard configuration system.
+This package provides RiV-mesh support on supported Ubiquiti EdgeOS 2.x, VyOS 1.3 and potentially other Vyatta-based routers.
+It is integrated with the command line interface (CLI) allowing RiV-mesh to be configured through the standard configuration system.

 ### Compatibility